Demelza/nosystemd-boot-artix/README.md

 # nosystemd-boot-artix
 systemd-boot for Artix Linux

-You need to use --skippgpcheck with makepkg or add the systemd PGP keys to build this.
 This only packages the following files:

 - /usr/bin/bootctl
 - /usr/bin/kernel-install